UniSharp/laravel-filemanager/docs/installation.md

     ```

     \* *Do not run these scripts if you use `v2.*` of `intervention/image`.*
+    \* *`intervention/image` v4 requires PHP 8.3 or newer.
+Composer will keep v3 on older PHP versions.*

 1. Publish the package's config and assets :